Marin Mommies presents a sponsored article from our partners at Whole Foods Markets Marin, with locations in Mill Valley, San Rafael, and Novato.

 Year-round Marin County farmers' markets:

 Civic Center Farmers' Market in San Rafael takes place every Thursday and Sunday morning from 8 am–1 pm.
 They have lots of organically grown produce, breads, eggs, and fresh cut flowers.
 The Thursday farmer's market is located next the Civic Center duck pond and the Sunday one is located in the Civic Center parking lot.

 Corte Madera Farmers' Market takes place every Wednesday from noon–5 pm.
 This farmers' market is located at the Corte Madera Town Center off Highway 101.

 Coloring Easter eggs is a fun spring tradition, but do you really know what's in those commercial dye kits that you pick up at the supermarket?
-Dying your Easter egg dyes with your own homemade natural dyes is easier than you think, and the results can be really beautiful.
-There are plenty of recipes and formulas out there, some of which work better than others.
+Dying your Easter eggs with your own homemade natural dyes is easier than you think, and the results can be really beautiful.
+You'll find plenty of recipes and formulas out there, some of which work better than others.

 With the time change approaching, I have received many e-mails and phone calls from parents asking how they can help their babies and toddlers transition to the new time without upsetting their child’s sleep.